techworkersco/twc-site-berlin/_events/organizing-4-power-2024-training-series.md

 ---
 **Organizing for Power’s** Core Fundamentals is a skills-based training that takes place weekly on **6 CONSECUTIVE TUESDAYS** from the 7th of May until the 11th of June 2024 from 18:00-CET until 20:30 CET.

 Each session lasts 2.5 hours.
 As the Berlin group, we'll be participating in Track A together.
-As a group, our common language is English, but there will be translation available during the online seminar for other languages including Deutsch, Español, François, Português and عربي
+As a group, our common language is English, but there will be translation available during the online seminar for other languages including Deutsch, Español, Français, Português and عربي

 <a href="#register">Fill out the form below</a> by 20 April 2024, so that can register Berlin Tech Workers Coalition as a single group.
 We will primarily be using Zoom together.
 If you have questions you can email O4P@techworkersberlin.com or fill out the registration form below.